Smart rendering manager for animation projects

 RenderChan is a tool for managing rendering of animation project.
 It takes a file for rendering and analyses all its dependencies.
 If any of the dependent files needs to be rendered (or changed since the last rendering), then dependency is submitted for rendering together with an original file.
 So, RenderChan constructs a list of tasks for rendering with consideration of changes in the project tree and existing renderings.
 The resulting list of tasks can be executed locally on the single machine or passed to renderfarm.

-RenderChan is distributed under GNU LGPLv3 license.
+RenderChan is an open-source software.
+Source code is distributed under Modified BSD license.

 We’ve got a fan-art of RenderChan mascot from Renaud Garcia (France)!
 Renaud writes: I’am a recent Linux and free software user.
 Here’s my fan art (done with Krita) … for your main web page with a transparent BG, so your can re-use your actual grey BG.
 Of course, you can use it as you want, […]